jiltq/sanctuary/README.md

 - floating platform does not stop following the player when standing on an island
 - standing/sitting animations do not load
+- the sanctuary music can be heard from way too far away